 On the Closing Date of the Business Combination, certain stockholders of the Company and certain holders of limited liability company interests in Abacus Settlements and LMA entered into that certain Amended and Restated Registration Rights Agreement (the "Registration Rights Agreement").
 Pursuant to the Registration Rights Agreement, the Company has agreed to register for resale, pursuant to Rule 415 under the Securities Act, certain shares of Common Stock and other equity securities of the Company that are held by the parties thereto from time to time.
 Pursuant to the Registration Rights Agreement, the Company agreed to file a shelf registration statement registering the resale of the Common Stock (including those held as of the effective time or issuable upon future exercise of the Private Placement Warrants) and the Private Placement Warrants (the "Registrable Securities") under the Registration Rights Agreement within 30 days of the closing of the Business Combination.
 The Holders may request to sell all or any portion of their Registrable Securities in an underwritten offering (the "Underwritten Shelf Takedown") so long as the total offering price is reasonably expected to exceed \$20,000,000.
 The Sponsor may not demand more than two Underwritten Shelf Takedowns, the Holders (other than the Sponsor) may not demand more than two Underwritten Shelf Takedowns, in the aggregate, in any 12-month period.
 The Company shall not be obligated to participate in more than four Underwritten Shelf Takedowns, in the aggregate, in any 12-month period.
 The Company also agreed to provide customary "piggyback" registration rights, subject to certain requirements and customary conditions.
 The Registration Rights Agreement also provides that the Company will pay certain expenses relating to such registrations and indemnify the stockholders against certain liabilities.
-The above description of the Registration Rights Agreement.
+The above description of the Registration Rights Agreement does not purport to be complete and is qualified in its entirety by reference to the full text of the